 A: In general yes.
 However some groups like to share the catch equally among everyone.
 Say someone catches a huge halibut or has the hot rod salmon fishing.
 If agreed upon prior all people get an equal share.
 This is something we should discuss prior to fishing.

 Q: Do I need waders?

 A: No. On driftboat trips they're a good idea if you have them, but we will be fishing from the boat.
-However, they make great rain pants, and if you have them I'd wear them.
-On dory trips all passengers will be loaded into the boat prior to launching.
+However, they make great waterproof pants, and if you have them I'd wear them.
+On dory trips all passengers will be loaded into the boat prior to launching, but we do occasionally splash through a wave on our way out, or encounter headwinds blowing ocean spray into the boat.
+Bring Rain gear.
 Rubber boots are ideal as the deck of the boat often gets bloody and is washed down occasionally.
-Again, they make good waterproof pants so if that's what you have then feel free to wear them.